Sureuba/NoteHub/README.md

-# GitHub-Basics
+# Note Hub
-GitHub notes on basic functionalities
+This is simply whatever notes on code that I'd need for later.
+A book of all coded and non coded guidance from the years.